stocnet/MoNAn/README.md

 )
 ```

-In case a pseudo-likelihood estimation was run, replace with
+In case a pseudo-likelihood estimates have been obtained previously,
+replace with

 ``` r
 myResDN <- estimateMobilityNetwork(myDependentVariable,